11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 We left Santa Cristina early for Val di Funes, one of the most picturesque valleys in the Dolomites and home to two of the most photographed churches in Italy.
 The drive took about an hour and fifteen minutes, winding through alpine passes that grew more dramatic with every turn.

-We parked near the Santa Maddalena Church, where there’s a small self-pay lot that fits around a dozen cars.
+We parked near the Santa Maddalena Church, where there is a small self-pay lot that fits around a dozen cars.
 Arriving early is essential, both for parking and for capturing photos in the soft morning light.
-After 9:30 a.m., the sun moves directly behind the church, making it difficult to photograph without glare or harsh shadows.
-If you miss that early golden light, plan to return in the late afternoon when the sun shifts and illuminates the village and peaks beautifully from the west.

 Hiking up to Santa Maddalena Church (Chiesa di Santa Maddalena), Via Santa Maddalena, 39040 Funes (Villnöss), South Tyrol, Italy